practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 - https://api.call-cc.org/5/doc/srfi-34: _Chicken implements SFRI-12, a withdrawn SRFI that is nonetheless a more featureful exception system than the one implemented in SRFI-34.
 If you don't need SFRI-34 for portablility to some other scheme, there is no reason to use this egg over the SFRI-12 functionality chicken provides out of the box._ (_SFRI-12_ should be named SRFI-12 apparently...)
 - https://api.call-cc.org/5/doc/chicken/exceptions#def:handle-exceptions:

-For **Bigloo** Scheme I could take procedure _write_to_file_ in the Gambit version 1:1, but you have to consider the _-call/cc_ compilation switch; see here from the PDF manual (search for it): https://www-sop.inria.fr/mimosa/fp/Bigloo/doc/bigloo.pdf
+For **Bigloo** Scheme I could copy procedure _write_to_file_ in the Gambit version without any changes, but you have to consider the _-call/cc_ compilation switch; see here from the PDF manual (search in this manual): https://www-sop.inria.fr/mimosa/fp/Bigloo/doc/bigloo.pdf

 <br/>